kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 we can increase the confidence in this change and in the possibility of reducing further in the future.

-For the per node case, because the change is more significant, including lowering the max backoff, there is more risk to node stability expected.
-This change is of particular interest to be tested in the alpha period by end users, and is why it is still included with opt-in even though the risks are higher.
-<<[UNRESOLVED update with real stress test results]>> For a hypothetical node
-with the max 110 pods all stuck in a simultaneous 1s maximum CrashLoopBackoff, API requests to change the state transition would increase from ABC requests/10s to NNN requests/10s, and since the maximum backoff would be lowered, would exhibit up to NNN requests in excess every 300s (5 minutes), or an extra A.B requests per second once all pods reached their max cap backoff.
+For the per node case, because the change could be more significant, with nearly trivial (when compared to pod startup metrics) max allowable backoffs of 1s, there is more risk to node stability expected.
+This change is of particular interest to be tested in the alpha period by end users, and is why it is still included with opt-in even though the risks are higher. <<[UNRESOLVED update with real stress test results]>> For a hypothetical node with the max 110 pods all stuck in a simultaneous 1s maximum CrashLoopBackoff, API requests to change the state transition would increase from ABC requests/10s to NNN requests/10s, and since the maximum backoff would be lowered, would exhibit up to NNN requests in excess every 300s (5 minutes), or an extra A.B requests per second once all pods reached their max cap backoff. <<[/UNRESOLVED]>>

 ## Design Details